fctr-id/okta-mcp-server/docs/BUSINESS_BLOG_POST_OAUTH_SECURITY.md

 The user is redirected to Okta for authentication.
 They log in with their corporate credentials, potentially including multi-factor authentication.

 **Step 4: Consent Screen**
 The user sees a clear consent screen explaining exactly what data the AI will access and for what purpose.
-This consent expires every hour per MCP best practices, providing a workaround for the Confused Deputy vulnerability.
+This consent expires after 24 hours in our implementation, providing additional security layers and ensuring users maintain control over AI access to their data.

 **Step 5: Token Exchange**
 Once the user consents, Okta issues scoped access tokens specifically for our MCP server.
 These tokens are temporary and can be refreshed by the client.